-Each resident has a personal support plan and a designated key worker who they meet with weekly to discuss employment, health, relationships and spiritual issues.
+Each resident has a bespoke support plan and a designated key worker who they meet with on a regular basis to discuss anything from physical and mental health, relationships, money and debt, and employment and education.
 It is for those who want to change and who also need accommodation.

-The houses are drug and alcohol free and our aim is to help people to move into their own accommodation within two years.
+The houses are drug and alcohol-free and our aim is to help people to move into their own independent accommodation within two years.

-We take referrals from treatment centres, day centres, prisons, The Feast and other places.
+We take referrals from treatment centres, day centres, prisons, The Feast and other local agencies.

 To be considered for a place, potential residents need to fulfil certain basic criteria (form below) for acceptance.
 If you wish to make a referral for someone on the basis of these conditions, please complete the short referral form and email it to Alice Tibbert.